icebreakerone/open-energy-technical-docs/README.md

 > sudo tlmgr update --self
 ```
 5. Install the additional packages required by Sphinx

 Current for sphinx-build v4.4.0 and TeX Live 2021 - this may change over time
 ```
 > sudo tlmgr install `cat tlmgr_packages.txt`
 ```

+## LaTeX installation on other flavours of Linux
 Users of other Linux systems may use the above as the basis for installation using their relevant package manager.

 ## Building the docs